 Prepare by having what you need ready.
 For me, it is my walking shoes and clothes ready.
 When you prepare what you need in advance, you eliminate the ‘not ready’ excuse.

 Track your action.

-Commit to tracking the daily action you take.
-As, when you track you can see patterns.
+Commit to tracking the daily actions you take.
+As, when you track, you can see patterns.